Team766/Old_BearTracks_Android/README.md

 -Reformat "roles" JSON to better represent real life implementation

+-Add ability to add roles and calendar events based on user's permissions

 ### Dev

 Made by [Tommy Yu](https://github.com/tommypacker) for [Team766](https://github.com/Team766) during the Summer of 2015.